 Reflection 1.1

-Having worked with Information Communication and Technology (ICT) in my working life and again during my university studies I thought I was quite competent.
+Technology (ICT) in my working life and again during my university studies I thought I was quite competent.
 However looking at the skills of the students, I'm not so sure.
-I have also completed some computer courses but technology is one of those subjects that I learn more by making my own mistakes.
-I would relate this to developing an understanding of ICT and how I can use it in different applications, to broaden my knowledge base.
+I have also

 Installing new applications on the mobile and computer can be a convenience.
 Installing applications like Spotify which I could use in class to discuss different genres of music.
 Not that I am teaching music, but it is another way to gain an insight into your students.
 Further installing apps like Chill, which is the local coffee shop here in Ayr.
 I can order and pick up, with no need to wait.
 The area of selecting and utilising various ICTs to discover concepts seems well covered.